-In doing so, Milgram continues, individuals were often going against the very core of their beliefs about right and wrong, but still "could not bring themselves to make an open break with authority."
-Despite protestations, they went on to perform the experimenter's bidding. $^{12}$
+themselves to make an open break with authority."
+Despite protestations, they went on to perform the experimenter's bidding.12

 This conflict between abstract principles, no matter how fervently held and the actions of individuals in an experimental setting was the very focus of the experiment.
 However, Milgram argued that the setting was critical to making the role of authority clear.
-In his six-page-long grant proposal, he introduces the use of a simulated shock generator, explaining his other intention to experiment with the influence of the experiment's setting itself:
+In his six-page-long grant proposal, he introduces the use of a simulated shock generator, explaining another intention of the experiment as an experiment on the influence of the setting of the experiment itself: